jamiebutterworth2016/machine-learning/practical/pre-model-algorithms.md

 ```

 ### Set algorithm
-Use k-means clustering to find 4 groups of points, each sharing similar attributes.
+Use the k-means clustering algorithm to split the data points into two clusters (groups).
 ```
 X = df[['encoded_trainer', 'number_of_activities']]